-5.2.
-Error as a function of noise and complexity of a graph grammar.
-We used twenty nine graphs from Fig. 6 in grammar productions.
+5.2 Error as a function of noise and complexity of a graph grammar

+We used twenty nine graphs from Figure 5 in grammar productions.
 We assigned different labels to nodes and edges of these graphs except three nodes used for nonterminals.
 As noise we added nodes and edges to the generated graph structure.
-We compute the number of added nodes from the formula $(noise/(1 - noise)) \times number_of_nodes$.
-A similar formula is employed for edges.
+We compute the number of added nodes from formula (noise/(1 the noise))number_of_nodes.
+Similary for edges.
 We generated graphs with noise from 0 to 0.9 in 0.1 increments.
-For each value of noise and MDL we generated thirty graphs from the known grammar and inferred the grammar from the generated graph.
+For every value of noise and MDL we generated thirty graphs from the known grammar and inferred the grammar from the generated graph.
 We computed the inference error and averaged it over thirty examples.
-We generated 8700 graphs to plot each of the three graphs in Fig. 5.
-The first plot shows the results for grammars with one nonterminal.
-The second and third plots show the results for grammars with two and three nonterminals.
+We generated 8700 graphs to plot each of the three graphs in Figure 4.
+The first plot shows results for grammars with one non-terminal.
+The second and the third plot show results for grammars with two and three non-terminals.

-We averaged the value of an error over ten values of noise, which gave us the value we could associate with the graph structure.
-It allowed us to order graph structures used in the grammar productions based on the average inference error.
-In Fig. 6 we show all twenty nine connected simple graphs with three, four and five nodes used in productions ordered in nondecreasing MDL values of a graph structure.
+We average the value of an error over ten values of noise which gives us the value we can associate with the graph structure.
+It allowed us to order graph structures used in the grammar productions based on average inference error.
+In Figure 5 we show all twenty nine connected simple graphs with three, four and five nodes used in productions ordered in non-decreasing MDL value of a graph structure.

-Fig. 5.
-Error as a function of noise and MDL where the graph structure was not corrupted (one, two and three nonterminals, respectively).
+Figure 4: Error as a function of noise and MDL where graph structure was not corrupted (one, two and three non-terminals respectively).